 To compare the quality of an optimized image or video to the original, click its URL.

 Clicking the original or transformed image (or video) opens it in a separate browser tab for closer inspection.

-To validate Image and Video Manager behaviour on other devices, use Chrome's built-in Device Mode functionality.
+To validate Image & Video Manager behaviour on other devices, use Chrome's built-in Device Mode functionality.
 Click Toggle device toolbar in the top left corner of the Developer Tools toolbar, then select the device you wish to emulate from the dropdown list that appears.

 Refresh your browser to see optimization details for the selected device.